grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/01 How to.md

 If there are conflicts, k6 uses the option from the place with the highest _order of precedence_.

 1. First, k6 uses the option's default value.
+1. Next, k6 uses the options set by the `--config` flag.
-2. Then, k6 uses the script value (if set).
+1. Then, k6 uses the script value (if set).
-3. After, k6 uses the environment variable (if set).
+1. After, k6 uses the environment variable (if set).
-4. Finally, k6 takes the value from the CLI flag (if set).
+1. Finally, k6 takes the value from the CLI flag (if set).

 That is, **command-line flags have the highest order of precedence**.